dgalizzi/chess-puzzle-viewer/README.md

 - You can get the CSS from `node_modules/chess-puzzle-viewer/dist/chess-puzzle-viewer.css`

-### Demo
+### Local environment

-To start a local development environment with a demo, run:
+To start a local development environment with a demo page, run:

 ```bash
 npm run dev
 ```

 Check `index.html`, `src/demo.ts` and `assets/demo.css` files for the demo example.

+---

+## Examples

+- [Lichess Daily Chess Puzzle Viewer](https://github.com/dgalizzi/daily-chess-puzzle-viewer): Play the lichess daily puzzle by fetching it from Lichess Puzzle API

 ---